 For more information click on a particular product.

 American Game Bundle

-Buy three products at once for a Discounted Price!
+Buy three products at once for a Discounted Price of 10% off!
 Teaching American History with Games book has an explanatory paragraph for each of the images found on the Memory Tiles and the Go Fish cards.
 Read a few of these out loud before you play.
 After playing the games, your children will have the history of each of the cards memorized!